sloomba/sloomba.github.io/README.md

 ### Project MALDI for Diagnosis
 <img vspace="10" hspace="10" align="left" width="150" height="110" src="/images/thumb_maldi.jpg">
 The purpose of this project is to identify *Mycobacterium tuberculosis* within biological fluids, particularly human urine, for use as a diagnostic.
 We currently have extracted pathogen from solution using FcMBL magnetic nanobead technology.
-The captured material is then analyzed using matrix-assisted laser deionization time-of-flight/time-of-flight (MALDI-TOF/TOF) tandem mass spectrometry.
+The captured material is then analyzed using matrix-assisted laser deionization time-of-flight/time-of-flight [(MALDI-TOF/TOF)](https://en.wikipedia.org/wiki/Matrix-assisted_laser_desorption/ionization) tandem mass spectrometry.
 This produces a series of peaks specifying the mass-to-charge ratios of the sample of interest.
 Peak libraries exclusive to several strains of *M. tuberculosis* as well as other microbes including *Staphylococcus aureus* and *Candida albicans* have been assembled.
 We created a probabilistic model from these libraries in order to identify a pathogen from an unknown sample.

 webapp | code

 <img vspace="10" hspace="10" align="left" width="150" height="220" src="/images/thumb_apoptosis.jpg">
 ### Game of Apoptosis (You Live or You Die)
-A simulation of a Boolean network model of programmed cell death
+[Apoptosis](https://en.wikipedia.org/wiki/Apoptosis) refers to one of the many biochemical process that take place inside a cell.
+Known as "programmed cell death", it leads to fatal changes in the cell such as decay and DNA fragmentation.
+It is a highly controlled and regulated process, whose understanding can throw light on critical diseases such as cancer (under-regulated apoptosis leads to cell proliferation) and atrophy (over-regulated apoptosis leads to excessive cell death).
+There are multiple ways to understand regulatory networks, such as using ordinary differential equations, or using graphical methods like Bayesian and Boolean networks.
+The latter capture basic activating/inhibitory relationship between genes being in an on-off state (0/1, thus Boolean).
+We analyze one such Boolean model given by [Mai et al. (2009)](https://www.ncbi.nlm.nih.gov/pubmed/19422837), devise metrics of studying the irreversibility of apoptosis, and improve the analysis of which initial cell states are more likely to lead to apoptosis.

+slides | code

 ## Human Body